 News across the Commonwealth

-If you are interested in our news items and wish to be kept informed about heritage issues and projects across the Commonwealth, then please join us to receive our regular newsletters.
+If you are interested in our news items and wish to be kept informed about heritage issues and projects across the Commonwealth, then please join us and receive our regular newsletters.

 Francis Maude, Director at Donald Insall Associates in London, describes the late 19th century City Hall in Georgetown, Guyana, and its connections with civic architecture in Britain.
 This conservation project also provides a good example of the benefits of collaborative partnerships, training workshops and formal sponsorship.Read more